 - The Circuit Playground Express will appear as a new drive called CPLAYBOOT.
 Just drag your UF2 file into the CPLAYBOOT drive.

 CPLAYBOOT should now change to CIRCUITPY.
 Once you see that the drive has changed to CIRCUITPY you have successfully installed the software on the Circuit Playground Express.

 Installing the Circuit Playground Express Library

 Now that CircuitPython is installed you need to install the library.
 Start out by getting the latest stable release of the library bundle.
 Unzip the file and open the folder named lib.
-Create a folder on your CIRCUITPY drive on the Circuit Playground Express and copy the adafruit_circuitplayground directory from the bundle to your lib folder on the drive, CIRCUITPY/lib.
-You should only copy this one directory from the bundle, if you copy everything that comes in the bundle you will cause memory errors on your CPX.
+Create a folder on your CIRCUITPY drive on the Circuit Playground Express and copy everything from the to your lib folder on the drive, CIRCUITPY/lib.

 Now you’re done!
 You can now edit code in Mu or another CircuitPython editor of your choice.
 There are many editors available for CircuitPython, you can even use a text editor!
 We recommend using Mu, because it is specifically made to interface with CircuitPython and the Circuit Playground Express.